open-lms-open-source/moodle-vagrant-example/README.md

 =============

 Use this feature to access your virtual machine from any other device, including other virtual machines.
+See [help document](https://www.vagrantup.com/docs/share/) for more details.

 **Warning:** this makes your virtual machine available to the public, but they of course need to know the exact details to actually connect.
 These shares should only last for around eight hours and expire whenever you kill the `vagrant share` command.

-1. Create an account on [Atlas](https://atlas.hashicorp.com/account/new).
-2. Follow the steps on [how to create a share](https://atlas.hashicorp.com/help/vagrant/shares).
+1. To start sharing, use `vagrant share`
-3. Once you get your `SOMETHING.vagrantshare.com` URL, you must edit your config file and update the `$CFG->wwwroot = 'http://SOMETHING.vagrantshare.com';`
+2. The above command will output a URL, you must edit your config file and update the `$CFG->wwwroot` with the URL.

 To stop Vagrant share, just go to the terminal window where you started it and hit `control+c` to exit the command.
 Don't forget to revert your